This is a listing of random facts about the video gaming industry.

 Defender 2000 on the Atari Jaguar was Jeff Minter's amazing remake of Eugene Jarvis's 1980 classic, Defender.

-Space Invaders Extreme is an updated version of the classic arcade game and was relesed on the DS and PSP for the 30th anniversary of Space Invaders, last appearing in arcades in 1978.
+Space Invaders Extreme is an updated version of the classic arcade game and was released on the DS and PSP for the 30th anniversary of Space Invaders, last appearing in arcades in 1978.

-The original Atari Inc. was founded in 1972 by Nolan Bushnell and Edwin Irrizary.
+The original Atari Inc. was founded in 1972 by Nolan Bushnell and Ted Dabney.

 Ralph H. Baer is a video game pioneer, inventor, engineer, widely known as “The Father of Video Games”, who is noted for his many contributions to the video game industry.